| Hometown | Civilian Occupation |

 Name

-Curiously, his birth certificate listed his name as Seamoor Irwin Millie.
+Curiously, Miller’s birth certificate listed his name as Seamoor Irwin Millie.
 Most records including all known military records list him as Seymour Miller with no middle initial.
 His 1937 college yearbook listed his name as Seymour Irving Miller, but the 1939 yearbook just listed him as Seymour Miller.

 Stepmother